 Lessons learned from Tanzania helped expand this partnership to other countries and provided training tools to prepare global health professionals to both harness the power of private sector partnerships and build technical skills in supply chain management.
 The PLM global partnership includes The Coca-Cola Company, The Coca-Cola Africa Foundation, USAID, The Global Fund, and the Bill and Melinda Gates Foundation, and aims to expand to ten African countries by 2020.

 GHLI currently works with PLM in South Africa, where our team is conducting an impact evaluation of PLM’s partnership with the National Department of Health designed to improve access to chronic medicines and decongest health facilities by creating alternative pick-up points at convenient retail and community locations.
-Learn more about Project Last Mile.
+Download the annual report to learn more about Project Last Mile.